 Brow Lift Houston

 In an effort to help reduce the signs of aging apparent through the face, Dr. Livingston offers brow lift surgery.
-Also known as “foreheadplasty,” eyebrow lift surgery is capable of correcting a variety of imperfections throughout the upper half of the facial region.
-Brow lift surgery can:
+Also known as “forehead-plasty,” treatment is capable of correcting a variety of imperfections throughout the upper half of the facial region.
+Your procedure can do all of the following:

 - Reduce creases along the forehead, between the eyes, and above the nasal bridge

 - Improve frown lines that may be present between the eyebrows

 - Reposition a brow that may be sagging onto the upper eyelids

 - Raise the eyebrows to a higher, more alert position

 - Correct minor upper eyelid sagging and loose skin